-- 'Need to invest more in Mental health prevention.' - 'Council should be leading and not assigning responsibility to others. - 6.2.
-18% of those responding had experienced homelessness or a threat of homelessness. - 6.3.
-Meetings were held with Croydon Communities Consortium in which 26 residents attended and the Private Landlords Forum where about 60 landlords attended over 2 sessions. - 6.4.
-A further 160 comments were received in the Housing Strategy consultation that related to homelessness. - 6.5.
-One to one meetings also took place with key partners including the Family Justice Centre, Evolve Housing, St Mungo's Housing Association, Croydon University Hospital, South London and Maudsley Hospital Trust, Thames Reach, Nightwatch, Crisis Skylight, South West London Law Centres and Southern Housing. - 6.6.
-In summary, key concerns raised in the Consultation related to the lack of responsiveness from the Housing Needs and Homelessness Service.
-The voluntary and statutory partners were also concerned that the Council was no longer carrying out its co-ordinating and facilitating role in tackling homelessness in the Borough. - 6.7 There have also been two All Member Briefing Sessions with one occurring at the beginning of the process and another to comment on the finalised Strategy (March 25th/28th) - 6.8 A report summarising the Consultation outcome is attached to Appendix D of this report.
+- 'Need to invest more in Mental health prevention.' - Council should be leading and not assigning responsibility to others. - 6.3 18% of those responding had experienced homelessness or a threat of homelessness. - 6.4 Meetings were held with Croydon Communities Consortium in which 26 residents attended and the Private Landlords Forum where about 60 landlords attended over 2 sessions. - 6.5 A further 160 comments were received in the Housing Strategy consultation that related to homelessness.

+- 6.6 One to one meetings also took place with key partners including the Family Justice Centre, Evolve Housing, St Mungo's Housing Association, Croydon University Hospital, South London and Maudsley Hospital Trust, Thames Reach, Nightwatch, Crisis Skylight, South West London Law Centres and Southern Housing. - 6.7 In summary, key concerns raised in the Consultation related to the lack of responsiveness from the Housing Needs and Homelessness Service.
+The voluntary and statutory partners were also concerned that the Council was no longer carrying out its co-ordinating and facilitating role in tackling homelessness in the Borough. - 6.8 There have also been two All Member Briefing Sessions with one occurring at the beginning of the process and another to comment on the finalised Strategy. - 6.9 A report summarising the Consultation outcome is attached to Appendix C of this report.

-7 CONTRIBUTION TO EXECUTIVE MAYOR BUSINESS PLAN.
+7 CONTRIBUTION TO EXECUTIVE MAYOR BUSINESS PLAN

-- 7.1 The development and implementation of the Housing Strategy 2023- 2028 and the Homelessness and Rough Sleeping Strategy 2024-2029 is key to ensuring the Council delivers against the following priorities within the Mayor's Business Plan 2022-2026: - Get a grip on the finances and make the Council financially sustainable. - Become a council which listens to, respects, and works in partnership with Croydon's diverse communities. - Strengthen collaboration and joint working with partner organisations and the voluntary, community and faith sectors. - Develop our workforce to deliver in a manner that respects the diversity of our communities. - Ensure children and young people have opportunities to learn, develop and fulfil their potential. - Invest in council homes to drive up standards and develop a more responsive and effective housing service.

-Work with partners and the VCFS to promote independence, health and wellbeing and keep vulnerable adults safe.
+7.1 The development and implementation of the Housing Strategy 2023- 2028 and the Homelessness and Rough Sleeping Strategy 2024-2029 is key to ensuring the

+Council delivers against the following priorities within the Executive Mayor's Business Plan 2022- 2026:

+- Get a grip on the finances and make the Council financially sustainable. - Become a council which listens to, respects, and works in partnership with Croydon's diverse communities. - Strengthen collaboration and joint working with partner organisations and the voluntary, community and faith sectors. - Develop our workforce to deliver in a manner that respects the diversity of our communities. - Ensure children and young people have opportunities to learn, develop and fulfil their potential. - Invest in council homes to drive up standards and develop a more responsive and effective housing service. - Work with partners and the VCFS to promote independence, health and wellbeing and keep vulnerable adults safe.

-IMPLICATIONS
+8 IMPLICATIONS

-8. FINANCIAL IMPLICATIONS
+8.1 FINANCIAL IMPLICATIONS

-The Homelessness Strategy sets out the priorities of the Housing Needs services across 2024-2029.
-Priority one may have some financial implication depending on the outcome of feasibility work around data management.
-Priorities 2,3,4 and 5 align with business-as-usual priorities and planned improvements to service delivery and will have no additional financial implications.
-Priority 6 will require an amount of resource in the form of staff time, but this will be managed effectively to ensure no additional specific resource is required.
-Implementation of the strategy as described should ensure that homelessness costs are minimised as fewer households need high-cost housing support relating to the demand for services.
+The Homelessness and Rough Sleeping Strategy sets out the priorities of the Housing Needs services across 2024-2029.
+Priority one may involve financial implications depending on the outcome of feasibility work around data management.
+Priorities 2,3,4 and 5 align with business-as-usual priorities and planned improvements to service delivery and will contribute to improvements in efficiency and effectiveness.
+Priority 6 will require resources in the form of staff time, but this will be managed within existing budgets.
+Implementation of the strategy as described should ensure that homelessness costs are minimised as effective demand management results in fewer households needing high-cost housing support.